damianhakert/damianhakert.github.io/source/handbook/sales-process/index.html.md

 * Interest by prospect to learn more about GitLab - moving to discovery stage
 * Discovery call scheduled with prospect - moving to discovery stage
 * Interest by GitLab salesperson to pursue the opportunity
+* If you have given a quote (pricing) please convert as this is now a sales opportunity

 ### Opportunity Naming Convention <a name="naming"></a>